ichnion/website/docs/developer/markdown.md

 ---
-id: doc1
-title: Style Guide
+title: Markdown
-sidebar_label: Style Guide
-slug: /
 ---

-You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).
+To extend and improve this documentation you can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).

 ## Markdown Syntax